fplab/ui-for-pl/src/educational-technology.rst

     :filter: key == 'glassman2015overcode'

-  OverCode is a system designed to allow instructors of large programming classes to automatically group solutions that may have irrelavent syntactic differences but are semantically equivalent.
+  OverCode is a system designed to allow instructors of large programming classes to automatically group solutions that may have irrelevant syntactic differences but are semantically equivalent.
 This should allow instructors to get a high-level overview of the understandings and misunderstandings of their students more quickly than filtering through raw solutions.
 When evaluated against only having access to raw solutions, users were able to review more students' code in less time and felt that they had a better high-level overview of ways that the coding problems were solved.